DebanjanaKar/Covid19_FakeNews_Detection/transformer_classifiers/README.md

 ## Multilingual Transformer Based Classifiers

 This section provides a detailed description on how to use the best performing multilingual models.
-These models have currently not been integrated with the GUI and is a work in progress.

 #### Pre-requisites :
 1. `Linux` system (WSL works for Windows Systems)